Onyelechie/WorkoutPal-Backend/README.md

 ### Exercises
 - `GET /exercises` - Get all exercises
+- `POST /exercises` - Create a new exercise
+- `GET /exercises/{id}` - Return the exercise with the corresponding ID

 ### Routines (Direct Access)
 - `GET /routines/{id}` - Get routine with exercises